 With no place for a mudroom, and school upon us..
 I had the idea to make our little entry from the garage into a dropzone with a bench to hide shoes, and hooks for backpacks!!
 Thankfully Nick was on board.
 This was our first time doing beadboard, and our first time with wallpaper.
 Not sure I’ll ever convince Nick to help with wallpaper again lol (hopefully though!!)
-Sources are listed at the end of this post!
+Shop the entryway decor here!
+And Shop our most used DIY tools here.

 Before and After